-Natalie Gendron is the lead research nurse for the Courtois clinical team and project manager for Heart-in-a-Dish project.
-She is devoted to cardiovascular research, involved in patient recruitment, data collection and the liaison with Dr. Cecere and Dr. Hebert’s teams.
+Natalie Gendron is the lead research nurse for the Courtois Cardiovascular Signature clinical team and Project Manager for Heart-in-a-Dish protocol.
+She has been involved in multiple cardiovascular clinical trials with pharmaceuticals as well as local investigators.
+She is involved in patient recruitment, data capture and the liaison with Dr. Cecere and Dr. Hebert’s research teams.

 Leila Haririsanati is a clinical research coordinator and MD from Iran.
 She is passionate about patient care.
 She approaches people with kindness, recruits patients and collects samples for the protocol.